 - Cook the Pasta: In the meantime, to save time, cook the pasta per package directions.

-- Add the Veggies: Add the veggies and also the seasonings to the beef and cook until bell pepper is tender.
+- Add the Veggies: Next, add the veggies and also the seasonings to the beef and cook until bell pepper is tender.
 Bring mixture to a boil, and simmer for 15 minutes to reduce the liquid content.

 - Combine: Combine the beef mixture with the cooked pasta and transfer the mixture to the baking dish.
-Add cheese on top.
+Then, add cheese on top.